-For fiscal year 2022, the Company maintained its focus on increasing revenue and generating positive cash flow.
+For fiscal year 2023, the Company maintained its focus on increasing revenue and generating positive cash flow.
 The Company's primary cash flow measurement metric is adjusted earnings before interest, taxes, depreciation, and amortization ("Adjusted EBITDA").
-Revenue and Adjusted EBITDA also constitute the basis of the two performance measures for the performance-based restricted stock units ("PSUs") that were issued broadly to employees generally early in fiscal year 2022.
+Revenue and Adjusted EBITDA also constitute the basis of the two performance measures for the PSUs that were issued in fiscal year 2023.

 The Company seeks to drive revenue and Adjusted EBITDA by using media margin dollars as a performance measure for annual bonuses.
-Media margin dollars are the Company's revenues less the applicable media costs of those revenues.
-Using media margin dollars as a performance measure gives our executives the flexibility to grow Adjusted EBITDA by (i) increasing revenues at a constant media margin percentage, (ii) increasing media margin percentage, or (iii) increasing revenues at a faster rate than the concurrent increase in media costs.
+Media margin dollars are the Company's gross revenues less the applicable media costs of those revenues.
+Using media margin dollars as a performance measure gives our senior officers the flexibility to grow Adjusted EBITDA by (i) increasing revenues at a constant media margin percentage, (ii) increasing media margin percentage, or (iii) increasing revenues at a faster rate than the concurrent increase in media costs.

-The annual bonus opportunities for the fiscal year 2022 Named Executive Officers were based on media margin dollar targets for the Company overall, other than for Mr. Chen whose bonus was tied to the performance of the credit card and banking verticals that he managed for most of the fiscal year.
+The annual bonus opportunities for the fiscal year 2023 Named Executive Officers were based on media margin dollar targets for the Company overall.